Entropy Production for Discrete-Time Markov Processes: Decomposition of Entropy Production

 \section{Decomposition of Entropy Production}

-This chapter describes the decomposition of the entropy production processes defined in chapter \ref{EntPro}, the derivation of inequalities derived from the non-negativity of entropy production, and their implications.
-Section \ref{sec:dec_thermo} discusses decomposition related to the inequality known as the second law of thermodynamics as a decomposition of thermodynamics.
-Section \ref{sec:dec_infothermo} discusses decomposition related to the inequality known as the second law of information thermodynamics as an information-thermodynamic decomposition.
-Section \ref{sec:dec_info} focuses on the information theoretic significance of entropy production and discusses decomposition based on information content alone.
+This chapter describes the decomposition of the entropy production defined in chapter \ref{EntPro}, the derivation of inequalities from the non-negativity of entropy production, and their implications.
+Section \ref{sec:dec_thermo} discusses decomposition related to the inequality known as the second law of thermodynamics and we call this way of decomposition thermodynamic decomposition.
+Section \ref{sec:dec_infothermo} discusses decomposition related to the inequality known as the second law of information thermodynamics and we call that information-thermodynamic decomposition.
+Section \ref{sec:dec_info} focuses on the information-theoretic property of entropy production and discusses decomposition based on information-theoretic quantity and we call that way information-theoretic decomposition.